 Mount Pleasant Park FC held a football match outside Vulcan House, the Home Office building in Sheffield.
 We met up with some of the team, to ask them what propmpted this action, and how they went about planning it.

-Manchester City Council has become the first local authority in Britain to pass a motion condemning immigration detention.
+Oxford City Council has become the lastest to pass a motion to condemn the government’s hostile environment, and calling for an end to immigration detention.